utsaslab/squirrelfs/README.md

 ## Baremetal setup

-Follow these instructions to install the kernel on a baremetal Chameleon Cloud machine. **Ignore this section if you are using a VM**
+Follow these instructions to install the kernel on a baremetal Chameleon Cloud machine.

 1. Create a baremetal Chameleon cloud instance with their Ubuntu22.04 image.
 2. On the instance, run `sudo apt-get install build-essential libncurses-dev bison flex libssl-dev libelf-dev git openssh-server curl clang-14 zstd lld-14 llvm-14`.